Posted by Greg on

 I nudged the right rudder pedal and reminiscent of a vintage fighter plane peeling off to dive, my kayak heeled over as the bow dropped sharply into the wave trough just ahead of me.
 The acceleration was instantaneous.
 I had to stand on my foot-pegs and lean back to keep the bow from pearling.
 Soon I was surfing faster than my arms could spin; I even stopped paddling completely — holding the paddle blade skimming just above the water ready for a low brace.
 The GPS recorded 11 mph as my exuberant shouts of “Woo Hoo!!!” were drowned-out by the wind!

 I was in the deepest part of Tampa Bay, about 5 miles from the starting beach with still a mile and a half to go to reach the shelter of the Intracoastal Waterway (ICW) near Anna Maria island.
 During the crossing my speed was averaging 5, 6, and even 7 mph.
 The conditions were such that I could point my bow into the next wave trough and surf almost at will — although not always directly toward my destination, weaving a zig-zag path toward Anna Maria.
-Read more...
-(6855 words, 19 images, estimated 27:25 mins reading time)
+Read the rest of this entry »

 Posted by Greg on